anujnaval13/HuffCompressDecompress/README.md

 # HuffCompressDecompress - Huffman Coding File Compressor/Decompressor

-HuffCompress is a file compression tool implemented using the Huffman coding algorithm in C++.
+HuffCompressDecompressor is a file compression/decompression tool implemented using the Huffman coding algorithm in C++.
 This project aims to reduce file sizes efficiently by leveraging Huffman encoding and decoding techniques.

 ## Features
 - Efficient file compression using Huffman coding.